 The skin on pumpkin might be just as controversial as the “pineapple on a pizza” global debate.
 Then there’s coriander, but we won’t get into that now.

 The big, orange, spherical things are found everywhere this time of year.
 Some own special characteristics, while others can be eaten.
-We rounded up some recipes for cooking with everything but the stem and came across some ideas for what to do with the ones that get used on Halloween.
+We rounded up some recipes for cooking with everything but the stem, and came across some ideas for what to do with the ones that get used on Halloween.

 We said things because pumpkins are neither here nor there.
 Pumpkin is a fruit since it contains seeds.
 However, also from the nutrition perspective, it can be compared to vegetables.
-It’s the stem, flowers, etc. are considered one of the best vegetable by those who have tried it.
+It’s the stem, flowers, etc. are considered one of the best vegetables by those who have tried it.

 We have heard a lot about the host pumpkin.
 When talking about pumpkin skin, let me tell you this: It is totally okay to have pumpkin skin.
 It will not put your health in a problem or risk your life.

 Removing pumpkin skin can be rewarding, though.
 If you feel lazy and don’t remove the pumpkin skin before cooking, then it can leave you with tough skin in the end.